brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 While transitioning the site from Eleventy back to Hugo, I'd cobbled together a really spaghetti-ish Go version of one particular bit of code on which the site has been depending for some months now.
 However, the result's inelegance and un-[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ness embarrassed me.

-To be specific: while the original JavaScript code looped nicely through an array to do its thing, the Go code was repeating each part verbatim---and only because, frankly, it worked and I didn't want to fool with the looping process in Go.
+To be specific: while the original JavaScript code looped nicely through an array to do its thing, the Go code was repeating each part verbatim --- and only because, frankly, it worked and I didn't want to fool with the looping process in Go.

 Cowardly, I know, but that's how it was.